SchwarzIT/onyx/.changeset/twelve-oranges-swim.md

 "@sit-onyx/modelcontextprotocol": minor
 ---

-feat: Basic setup and added "list-component" and "get-component-api" resources
+feat: Initial setup and implementation

-Can be run as http or stdio server using the CLI.
+Can be run as a http or stdio server using the CLI.

+Currently provides the following:

+- Resources:
+  - `get-component-api`: Lists all components for a specific version of onyx
+  - `list-component`: Gets the component and description API for a specific component and version of onyx

-For more infos see https://modelcontextprotocol.io/docs/learn/architecture
+For more details regarding MCPs see https://modelcontextprotocol.io/docs/learn/architecture